WHAT IS SPIRALING?

 ***Insert fun review games (click here to see the games I use in my classroom) that I would spiral throughout the year and they were retaining the information.
+I use A LOT of U-Know and Task Cards to help make review FUN!
 Yay!
 I’m serious.
 Some of my students were actually thanking me for making it fun and they said they were finally remembering things better.

 1. It helps students retain information.
 Like I said, the students are more engaged in their learning if it’s fun.
 So, using games will help them practice and retain information as you move to new concepts.
 The more they practice, the better they will remember for the rest of the year.

 2. It’s important for building a foundation.
 Many topics build on each other throughout the year.
 You want your students to use the information you’ve already taught them, as well as, the current topics you’re focusing on.

 3. It helps the students that may not have fully understood it the first time.
 Let’s face it.
 Ideally, we wouldn’t move on from one concept until all of our students have mastered it.
 But, that unfortunately can’t happen most times due to pacing guides and alll of the standards we need to cover.
 Spiraling helps those students get to mastery level with practice and FUN!

 4. It makes students more confident in their abilities.
 The more my students practice with games, the more confident they get on their tests and quizzes.
 They even start participating more in class discussions.
 Yay!

 5. Using games to spiral makes it fun!
 Making it fun is the key.
 If students WANT to play, then everyone wins!
 They ask to play when they finish their work early, they ask to take a game to lunch, they even ask to play during indoor recess!
 I mean, really, what more could a teacher want?!